celine-14/first-portfolio/README.md

 ### Content

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The fonts were imported from [Google Fonts](https://fonts.google.com/)

 ### Media

 - The photos used on the home page, contact page and gallery are from [Pexels](https://www.pexels.com/collections/academic-choir-oc8gibb/)
 - The video used in the Gallery section on home page is from [Celine Leong](https://www.youtube.com/watch?v=hHkodEfPuLM).

+### Font

+- The inspiration for the font pairing is taken from [Reliable](https://heyreliable.com/ultimate-google-font-pairings/)